 When the world didn’t end on 21st December 2012 I dug out a favourite manuscript and epublished on Kindle on January first, writing as E J Lamprey – One Two Buckle My Shoe.
 That was followed on April Fools day, 2013, with Three Four Knock On My Door – I can’t be the only writer who, while tidying up loose ends on one book, is constantly nagged and poked by insistent ideas for a second one?
-And third – well, eight so far.
+And third – well, nine so far, Seventeen Eighteen Past Lies Waiting came out on 1st April 2017.
 The whodunits are all novellas, ideal weekend or holiday reading, although Eleven Twelve Dig And Delve is a cross-genre story, called the Halloween edition for good reason, and published, with minutes to spare, on 31st October.
-I say eight – Fifteen Sixteen Maids In The Kitchen is with beta readers as I update this, and pencilled in for publication after professional editing, sometime around the date of the story – September / October.
-It is by far the most complicated murder mystery so far, with a larger cast than usual, and it has taken far longer to get it right.
 In the meantime I also brought out two novellas under the name Joanna Lamprey, Time After Time and No Place Like Place.
 Those don’t have clickable covers in the margin because the margin is really rather crowded already – there are clickable links below, with a brief description.
 Space also had to be found for the last venture because although it is a romp, it’s also a subject close to my heart, the delights and perils of making the most of the Indian summer age I blog about all the time.
 Specifically, being older, single, and venturing into a world of older singles.
 A Second Rainbow is entirely unlike the others, and to underline that I’ve used the tongue-in-cheek writer name of Clarissa Rodgers-Briskleigh.
 It isn’t autobiographical, most second-timers will recognize at least one of the characters who are all drawn from type, albeit exaggerated to fit into the sub-theme from Baum’s Wonderful Wizard of Oz.